RobinUS2/indispenso/README.md

 for private key and ```cert.pem``` for certificate file.
 You can change required filenames in main config file.

 ## Running
+By default this application is running in client only mode, to enable server mode use -s/--serverEnable flag.

-This application is architected with minimal setup and maintenance in mind.
+This application is designed with minimal setup and maintenance in mind.
 All you need is one or multiple seed nodes, and a shared secret.

 	$ ./indispenso -e "indispenso-seed.my-company.com" -t "my_secret_of_at_least_32_characters"